-How to Snorkel with the La Jolla Leopard Sharks
+Everything You Need to Know About Snorkeling with La Jolla Leopard Sharks

 Every year, thousands of leopard sharks head to the shores off the coast of La Jolla Shores to mate and then hatch their young.
 The warmer waters here provide an ideal temperature to incubate, and the sharks will typically stay for up to six months to complete the process.

-When can you see the La Jolla Leopard Sharks?
+What time of the year can I see the La Jolla Leopard Sharks?

 The leopard sharks are typically in their largest numbers from early June through the end of September or October, when thousands migrate to La Jolla Shores for their mating season.
 During the rest of the year about 100-200 local leopard sharks can still be seen, and some companies hold snorkeling tours through December or even year-round.